khru/nailted/README.md

 # Run the environment
 Run the following commands
+* `cp .env.example .env` or `touch .env`: because the Makefile needs to have the file
 * `make permissions`: To grant permissions to the .sh scripts
 * `make env/create`: Create .env files with the development values
 * `make run`: To start the application